-Healthy urine is faint yellow and clear or free from any specks.
-Some conditions can cause white particles in the urine or make it appear cloudy.
+Typical urine is faint yellow and free from any specks.
+Some conditions, such as pregnancy, infections, and kidney stones, can cause white particles in the urine or make it appear cloudy.

-In this article, we look at what causes white particles in urine and when to see a doctor.
+In this article, we look at what causes white particles in urine and when to speak with a doctor.

-Possible causes of white particles in urine include:
+Possible causes of white particles, or sediment, in urine include:

-A discharge can mix with the urine as it leaves the body and appears as white particles in the urine.
-This is normal and is not a cause for concern.
+Discharge can mix with urine as it leaves the body, and it may appear as white particles in the urine.
+This is usually not a cause for concern.

-Anyone who is pregnant and has vaginal discharge that appears darker or discharges accompanied by other symptoms, such as itching or burning, should see a doctor, as they may have an infection.
+Anyone who is pregnant and has discharge that appears darker or is accompanied by other symptoms, such as itching or burning, should speak with a doctor, as they may have an infection.

 2. Urinary tract infections (UTIs)